-Best Open World Games for PlayStation 4 in 2019
+Best Open World Games for PlayStation 4 in 2022

 Games are getting bigger than ever when it comes to the sheer size and scale of their worlds.
-Technology today allows developers to create the most expansive game universes yet, and open world games tend take advantage of this the most.
-If you're looking to sink dozens of hours into it while wandering across the map, these are some of the best open world games you can choose from.
+Technology today allows developers to create the most expansive game universes yet, and open-world games tend to take advantage of this the most.
+If you're looking to sink dozens of hours into it while wandering across the map, these are some of the best open-world games you can choose from.

 Red Dead Redemption 2

-Red Dead Redemption 2 just about has it all.
-A compelling cast of characters, an unparalleled story, and a diverse amount of activities combine to make one of the richest open worlds you'll ever encounter in gaming.
+Red Dead Redemption 2 just about has it all: a compelling cast of characters, an unparalleled story, and a diverse amount of activities.
 The amount of realism and immersion that comes with it can be hit or miss at times depending on your tastes, but there's no denying the amazing quality.
 The feeling of looking across one of its beautiful vistas to see the landscape ahead is something special.

-The Witcher 3: Wild Hunt
+The Witcher 3: Wild Hunt Complete Edition

 The Northern Kingdoms in The Witcher 3 contain a vast array of landscapes, from boggy swamps to snowy mountains and everything in between.
-There's a tale to tell in each and every one of them, and unraveling the mysteries of the land and its inhabitants is part of the fun.
+There's a tale to tell in every one of them, and unravelling the mysteries of the land and its inhabitants is part of the fun.
 You never know what you'll encounter, but you can always be assured it'll be worth the journey.

 Marvel's Spider-Man